Update: ‘Design’ section updated.

 Video Source: YouTube/CarSpyMedia

-The next-gen X3 is undergoing rigorous trials at the Nürburgring.
-The clip above shows a camouflaged test mule of the gas-powered M40i variant, which we expect to be a popular choice among individual customers in the U.S., being put through its paces on the famous German race track.
+The next iteration of the X3 will be bigger than today’s model.
+The increase in size should present the SUV with more road presence.
+The clip above shows a camouflaged test mule of the gas-powered M50 variant, which we expect to be a popular choice among individual customers in the U.S., being put through its paces on the Nürburgring race track.
 Traditional halogen bulbs for the headlight and quad exhaust tailpipes adorn the prototype.
 That said, the production version should come with modern full-LED headlights and dual exhaust tailpipes.

 Interior & Features

-The interior of the 2025 BMW X3 Hybrid will likely have a visibly cleaner and more elegant design, with cues borrowed from the BMW iX.
-We’re confident that it would feature the BMW Curved Display with the BMW Operating System 9 (BMW OS 9)-based ninth-gen BMW iDrive control/operation system display and operating system.
-Consisting of a 12.3-inch instrument cluster and a 14.9-inch control display merged behind a glass surface that’s angled towards the driver in a signature BMW fashion, the BMW Curved Display is likely to be a standard feature in the next-gen X3.
+We’re confident that the 2025 X3 Hybrid will feature the BMW Curved Display, incorporating the ninth-gen BMW iDrive control system based on BMW OS 9.
+Consisting of a 12.3-inch instrument cluster and a 14.9-inch control display merged behind a glass surface that’s angled towards the driver in a signature BMW fashion, the BMW Curved Display should be a standard feature in the next-gen X3.

 Bimmerpost forum member ynguldyn suggests the next-gen X3 will be more premium than the current model.
-Standard Comfort Access (passive keyless entry), ‘Iconic Glow’ exterior, more sophisticated interior materials, ADAS functions matching the current X5, and iDrive 9 will make it a much more attractive model than the current X3.
+Standard Comfort Access (passive keyless entry), ‘Iconic Glow’ exterior, more sophisticated interior materials, ADAS functions matching the current X5, and iDrive 9 will make it a more attractive package than the current X3.
 It seems like BMW will throw everything at the gas-powered X3’s final generation to make the most of its sales potential.
 A sporty X3 M50i variant will pack M Sport suspension, distinctive wheels, and M parts as standard.
 An adaptive suspension will be optional on this variant.

 Specifications